PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 - `email`: The email of the contact.

 This method must create a contact and binds it to the Artist whose ID is passed as parameter.
-If the artist does not exist, he must return an error.
+If the artist does not exist, it must return an error.

 ### R for Read

-A contact being completely linked to an artist, it does not make sense to create a method to recover a contact.
+A contact being completely linked to an artist, it doesn't make sense to create a method to recover a contact.

-Change the `GetArtistByID` and `GetArtists` methods of your type to refer artists with their contact.
+Change the `GetArtistByID` and `GetArtists` methods of your type to refer to artists with their contact.

-You do not need to modify the prototype of these methods.
+> 💡 You don't need to modify the prototype of these methods

 An artist's contact will be loaded into the `Artist.Edges.Contact` field.